 Our Dear Community Members:

-There are many issues of concern that our community has yet to address, and the stigma of differences of ability is one of the pressing ones.
-AMWRRI has created a survey to understand the experiences and needs of Muslims who have differences of abilities or who are caregivers for individuals with differences of abilities.
+There are many issues of concern that the Muslim community has yet to address, and the stigma of differences of ability is one of the pressing ones.
+AMWRRI has created a national survey to understand the experiences and needs of Muslims who have differences of abilities or who are caregivers for individuals with differences of abilities.
 Our goal is to promote positive change.
-We need your help in letting people know about the survey and to encourage them to complete it.
+We need your help in letting people know about the survey, which is now open to Muslims nationwide, and to encourage them to complete it.
 For our survey, we define differences of ability as any chronic health condition (including physical, intellectual, mental, emotional, or addiction condition) that affects an individual’s ability to do everyday activities related to mobility, communication, work, etc. If you or someone you know has a difference of ability or has a family member with a difference of ability, please complete the survey.

 Participation is totally anonymous and participants are not asked to provide their name or the names of members with ability differences.